Kent: Etymology

 The name is of Celtic origin and is one of the oldest place names of the British Isles still in use today, being first recorded in a periplus in ancient Greek of the c.
 320s B.C. by Pytheas.
-The original work, which does not survive, he is quoted explicitly by Strabo (Geog.
+The original work, which does not survive, is quoted explicitly by Strabo (Geog.
 1.4.3) and implicitly by Diodorus (BH 5.21).